Banks and Financial Services

 This is almost certainly what did happen and, if asked, I would have offered much the same explanation.

-How mobile data can protect from sim swap attacks
+How mobile data can protect against SIM swap attacks

-We at TMT can spot a Sim Swap – as this scam is known – because the unusual transaction patterns that inevitably follow it are a tell.
-When someone like Ms Morgan has been a prudent saver for a long period we can see that previous history – we don’t expect to see them raiding their savings account at night for thousands of pounds in repeat amounts – and so that becomes an instant red flag.
+We at TMT ID can spot a SIM swap, as this scam is known, because the unusual transaction patterns that inevitably follow it are a tell.
+When someone like Ms Morgan has been a prudent saver for a long period, we can see that previous history.
+We don’t expect to see them raiding their savings account at night for thousands of pounds in repeat amounts, and so that becomes an instant red flag.

-Of course Sim Swap can and does take place constantly for legitimate reasons.
+Of course SIM swap can and does take place constantly for legitimate reasons.
 Just last week I got a new iPhone myself.
-I did my back up, changed my Sim over to the new handset and it immediately replicated my old homepage and contacts.
+I did my back-up, changed my SIM over to the new handset and it immediately replicated my old home screen and contacts.
 The ease with which this happens is one of the major reasons people stick with the same phone brand, Apple or an Android rival, from one contract to the next.

-But it’s not just cost that’s preventing these checks being used more widely, there’s also the question of privacy.
-While customers are used to being asked to authorise checks at the point of sign up, to having their credit history investigated and so on, they are understandably much more hesitant about agreeing to have their data checked on a more routine, ongoing basis.
+But it’s not just cost that’s preventing these checks being used more widely — there’s also the question of privacy.
+While customers are used to being asked to authorise checks at the point of sign-up and to having their credit history investigated, they are understandably much more hesitant about agreeing to have their data checked on a more routine, ongoing basis.

 So it may be some time yet before there are systems in place permanently to stop thieves targeting the next Charlotte Morgan in the same way.

-In the meantime perhaps the best thing you can do is to protect yourself.
-You can do this by setting a new PIN number to your SIM card itself.
-This would stop the thieves being able to do a ‘Sim Swap’ without knowing that PIN.
+In the meantime, perhaps the best thing you can do is protect yourself by setting a PIN on your SIM card itself.
+This would stop thieves being able to complete a SIM swap without knowing that PIN.

 Contents